⚠️ We are currently updating our 2021/22 tax guidance across the website

 Non-qualifying policies tend to be policies which are funded by a single premium rather than regular contributions.
 They are much more likely to give rise to tax consequences when they mature.
 We explain how to work out if tax on non-qualifying policies due in our pensioners section.

-If his savings income was £1,250 instead of £600, he would have 20% tax to pay on £250.
-As tax is no longer collected at source on interest, he will have to pay this £50 to HMRC another way – most likely by having his tax code adjusted.
+If his savings income was £1,250 instead of £600, he would have 20% tax to pay on £250 (£50).
+As tax is not collected at source on interest, he will have to pay this £50 to HMRC another way – most likely by having his PAYE tax code adjusted.

-John (not a Scottish taxpayer) has total income of £50,001 in 2020/21.
+John (not a Scottish taxpayer) has total income of £50,271 in 2021/22.
 Of this, £1,000 is savings interest.
-Since his total income means that he is a higher rate taxpayer, he is entitled to a savings allowance of £500.
+Since his total income means that he is a higher rate taxpayer, he is entitled to a personal savings allowance of £500.

 His savings income is taxed as follows: